Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 Literally any width index can be diminished by the _dark point_ of a pattern's index simply by repeating the pattern across it.
 Why do I keep calling this 'diminishment' instead of 'subdivision'?
-For two reasons - first, 𝑣(𝑝) isn't always a whole number, so binary patterning truncates off the precision - _causing the running delta to **naturally** be irregularly spaced._  Second, and more importantly, the irregularly spaced intervals between these synthetic points represent _addressable ranges_ - but we will talk a _lot_ more on that in the next enigma.
+For two reasons - first, 𝑣(𝑝) isn't always a whole integer so we explicitly floor it so it can be represented in binary.
+This causes the running delta to **naturally** be irregularly spaced as a byproduct of working in a binary space.
+Second, and more importantly, the irregularly spaced intervals between these synthetic points represent _**implicitly**_ addressable ranges, and as such deserve a unique way of being identified.

 Much like a diminished chord, every point is as equidistant _as possible_ from the last - except there's far more than _three_ diminished "chords" in an index!
 Technically, you can diminish an index until each interval is exactly